annalenalamprecht/CoTaPP/Projects/Project 02 Extended Mystery Coffee.md

-# Project 2: Extended Mystery Coffee
+# Project 2: Mystery Coffee

-In this group project you will develop an extended version of the “Mystery Coffee” (aka “Coffee Partner Lottery”) program that we ran as part of the course’s social activities.
+In this group project you will develop an extended version of “Mystery Coffee” (aka “Coffee Partner Lottery”): a program desiged to randomly assign people to each other for a coffee meeting.
 The project is designed to let you practice with data structures, file I/O and (optionally) access to web resources.

-Project 2 needs to be submitted through Blackboard by **March 17, 2021, 13:00**.
-Make sure to include in the submission all your code (as .py files) and any other relevant files for running the program (input files), combined into **one .zip file**.
+Project 2 needs to be submitted through Blackboard by **March 16, 2022, 13:00**.
+Make sure to include in the submission the documentation, all your code (as .py files), and if applicable any other relevant project files, combined into **one .zip file**.

+## Documentation
+Include a .txt or .pdf document with the following information:

+1. Group members: write the name of all the members of your group and the tasks done for each one.
+Please also include members who did not participate in the project and why (for example, they dropped out of the course).
+2. Project status: write all the project requirements and describe for each requirement if it is completed or not.
+For example, you can use a numerical scale (0 to 100) or a categorical scale (not done, partially completed, completed, expectations exceeded).
+3. Running instructions: include the instructions or steps that are necessary to run the project with Python.
+This will help us grade your project, so please be very clear and specific.

 ## Assignment
 The idea of the “Mystery Coffee” (aka “Coffee Partner Lottery”) is to randomly assign people to each other for a coffee meeting.
 In the Department of Information and Computing Sciences, a weekly Coffee Partner Lottery started in June 2020 to facilitate informal virtual interactions among colleagues while working from home due to the Covid-19 pandemic.
 People can sign up through a simple web form.
 Every Monday morning a Python script is run to generate new random pairings from the currently signed up people.
 They are then informed via e-mail that they have been matched for a coffee meeting.
 You can find the code on GitHub: [https://github.com/annalenalamprecht/Coffee-Partner-Lottery](https://github.com/annalenalamprecht/Coffee-Partner-Lottery).

 Your task for this project is to develop a Mystery Coffee program with more features.
 In particular, it should be able to create coffee groups of different sizes (not just pairs), and provide a new “conversation starter” in every round (such as a joke, a statement to debate or a question to answer).

 Make sure that your Mystery Coffee program meets the following requirements:
 1. The program reads the list of participants from an online form (you can create one with Google Forms or MS Forms, for example), either directly or via a downloaded (.csv) file of responses.
 The form asks for name and e-mail address.
 If you like, you can include additional fields.